-To configure two-way or one-way SSL for the core WebLogic Server security subsystem, see "Configuring SSL" in Securing WebLogic Server.
+To configure two-way or one-way SSL for the core WebLogic Server security subsystem, see Configuring SSL in Oracle Fusion Middleware Securing Oracle WebLogic Server.

-- 2. Use @Policy or @Policies JWS annotations in your JWS file, or associate policy files only at runtime using the Administration Console, or specify some policy files using the annotations and then associate additional ones at runtime. - 3.
-If you added @Policy or @Policies JWS annotations in your JWS file, compile and redeploy your Web Service as part of the normal iterative development process.
+2. Use @Policy or @Policies JWS annotations in your JWS file, or associate policy files only at runtime using the Administration Console, or specify some policy files using the annotations and then associate additional ones at runtime.